-Sleeping Bear Dunes National Lakeshore (Lakeshore) is beginning to increase recreational access to park facilities.
+Sleeping Bear Dunes National Lakeshore (Lakeshore) has increased recreational access to park facilities.
 Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, the Lakeshore is increasing recreational access and services.
 The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.

 Please recreate responsibly so you can protect yourself, us, and our resources. www.nps.gov/planyourvisit/recreate-responsibly.htm